-Educator demonstrates an understanding of federal, state, and local law and policy regarding student bullying and their responsibilities regarding reporting and intervention.
+Educator demonstrates an understanding of federal, state, and local law and policy regarding student bullying and what their responsibilities are regarding reporting and intervention.

 Key Method

 The educator completes research into state law and local policies that address student bullying in various settings, including cyberspace.
 The educator then analyzes these laws and policies to determine whether they address the core elements of a model policy.